ddev/ddev/docs/users/extend/customizing-images.md

 Then the additional packages will be built into the containers during `ddev start`

+### How to figure out what packages you need

+The web container is a Debian 10 Buster image, and its PHP distributions are packaged (thank you!) by [deb.sury.org](https://deb.sury.org/).

+If you need a PHP extension, most PHP extensions are built in the deb.sury.org distribution,

 ### Adding extra Dockerfiles for webimage and dbimage

 For more complex requirements, you can add .ddev/web-build/Dockerfile or .ddev/db-build/Dockerfile.